zladx/LADX-Disassembly/STYLE.md

 ; Comments should go above the code they're describing, not below, and be aligned with the code.

-; Functions are commented with unindented comments SomeFunction::
+; Routines are commented with unindented comments SomeFunction::
     ; Code is commented with an indentation ld  a, [hl]